jonodav/SM2135-Arduino/README.md

 # SM2135 Arduino
 Arduino library for interfacing with SM2135 LED drivers, based on code by Theo Arends for the tasmota firmware.

-Only tested on a tuya based light bulb with a SM2135 driver, using a tuya tywe3 module with a ESP8266.
+Only tested on a tuya based light bulb with a SM2135 driver, using a tuya tywe3 module (ESP8266).
 Please let me know if you have success on other platforms.

 ## Usage